ACEN Accreditation Manual – Section II Policies

 - Number and Method of Selection

-- The Chief Executive Officer of the nursing program’s governing organization shall select one arbitrator from the current Roster of Arbitrators within five business days of receipt of the Roster, and shall so notify the ACEN CEO in writing within one business day of making a selection.
+- The Chief Executive Officer of the nursing program’s governing organization shall select one arbitrator from any category on the current Roster of Arbitrators within five business days of receipt of the Roster and shall so notify the ACEN CEO in writing within one business day of making a selection.

-- The ACEN CEO shall select one arbitrator from the current Roster of Arbitrators and shall so notify the Chief Executive Officer of the nursing program’s governing organization in writing within five business days of the nursing program’s selection.
+- The ACEN CEO shall select one arbitrator from any category on the current Roster of Arbitrators and shall so notify the Chief Executive Officer of the nursing program’s governing organization in writing within five business days of the nursing program’s selection.

 - Conflict of Interest and Recusal

 The selected arbitrators shall be governed by the conflict of interest provisions of ACEN Policy #1 Code of Conduct and Conflict of Interest.
 The ACEN CEO shall provide the selected arbitrators with a copy of ACEN Policy #1 and request that any selected arbitrator who has a conflict of interest recuse themselves and so notify the ACEN CEO.
 If a selected arbitrator discovers a conflict after the convening of the arbitration, such an arbitrator shall recuse themselves from further proceedings.